The Hymns and Carols of Christmas

 Carols begin to be spoken of as not belonging to this century,6 and yet no one, that I am aware of, has attempted a collection or these fugitives.
 As the carols now printed will at no distant period become obsolete, an alphabetical list of those in my possession is subjoined.
 It excludes all that are disused at the present time, nor does it contain any of the numerous compositions printed by religious societies under the denomination of Carols.

-Christmas Carols now annually Printed,
+Christmas Carols now annually Printed

-2. A jolly wassel bowl.
-[A Jolly Wassel-Bowl]
+2. A Jolly Wassel-Bowl.

 4. All Christians pray you now attend.